medusajs/medusa/docs/content/advanced/backend/notification/overview.md

 ## Notification Provider

-### Overview

 A Notification Provider is a provider that handles sending and resending of notifications.
 You can either create and integrate your own provider or install a Notification Provider through a third-party plugin.

 An example of a notification provider is SendGrid.
 When an order is placed, the SendGrid plugin sends an email to the customer.

-### How it is Created
+### How Notification Provider is Created

 A Notification Provider is essentially a Medusa [Service](../services/create-service.md) with a unique identifier, and it extends the [`NotificationService`](../../../references/services/classes/NotificationService.md) provided by the `medusa-interfaces` package.
-It can be created as part of a [Plugin](../../../guides/plugins.md), or it can be created just as a service file in your Medusa server.
+It can be created as part of a [Plugin](../../../guides/plugins.md), or it can be created just as a Service file in your Medusa server.

 As a developer, you mainly work with the Notification Provider when integrating a third-party service that handles notifications in Medusa.

 When you run your Medusa server, the Notification Provider is registered on your server if it isn’t already.
 This means that it will be inserted into the `notification_provider` table in your database.

-### Entity Overview
+### NotificationProvider Entity Overview

 The `NotificationProvider` entity only has 2 attributes: `id` and `is_installed`.

-`id` is the value of the static property `identifier` defined inside the notification service class.
+`id` is the value of the static property `identifier` defined inside the notification Service class.

 `is_installed` indicates whether the Notification Provider is installed or not.
 When you install a Notification Provider, the value of this attribute is `true`.

-If you installed a Notification provider and then removed the service files or plugin that registered the Notification Provider, the Notification Provider remains in your database, but the value of the `is_installed` field changes to `false`.
+If you installed a Notification provider and then removed the Service files or plugin that registered the Notification Provider, the Notification Provider remains in your database, but the value of the `is_installed` field changes to `false`.

 ## Notification

-### Overview

 A notification is a form of an alert sent to the customers or users to inform them of an action that has occurred.
 For example, if an order is placed, the notification, in this case, can be an email that confirms their order and lists the order details.

 Notifications can take on other forms such as an SMS or a Slack message.

-### How it is Created
+### How Notification is Created

 Notifications are created in the `NotificationService` class in Medusa’s core after the Notification has been handled by the Notification Provider.